bxservice/de.bxservice.fieldEventRules/README.md

 **Column-level scope** (model-wide): attach a rule to a column on a table.
 The rule fires whenever any record on that table is saved, regardless of which window was used — or even if no window was involved.
 Use this for data integrity rules that must hold universally.

 If you want a rule to do both — show responsive feedback in the UI *and* enforce the consequence on save — set the Trigger to "Both" and the Execution Scope to "Both".
 The engine avoids double-applying the same value when the UI path already set it.

+> **Window field left blank** — if you leave the Window (and Tab / Field) blank, the rule applies to every window that uses the configured table/column.
+Use this when the logic should be universal rather than window-specific.

 ---